synchronizing/mitm/README.md

   </a>
 </p>

-A customizable man-in-the-middle TCP proxy with support for HTTP & HTTPS.
+A customizable man-in-the-middle TCP proxy with out-of-the-box support for HTTP & HTTPS.

 ## Installing